 a platform that highlights and amplifies the artistic endeavors of others with the intention to educate, entertain, and inspire.
 In an effort to encourage creative output and contribute to the field we love, we collaborate with artists, writers, and photographers from around the world through virtual public exhibitions.
-Please be sure to subscribe to our newsletter to be notified of upcoming exhibits.

 MARCH 1 - MARCH 31, 2022

 In Spring explores women in their entirety, in their own words.
 This online exhibition is centered on the themes of growth, change, and identity, and showcased the work of female creators and artists only.
 Curated by Gallery Creative Director Maria Ilochi, In Spring featured the work of over 30 artists, presenting 31 works, and representing 13 countries.
 “Women are often spoken over and disregarded.
 I wanted to curate a collection of work that amplifies and honors women in their own words.
 I decided to host this exhibit during Women’s History Month to honor those that came before us, and those that will surely effect change in the future.”

 This exhibit uses the illusion of patchwork design, created by the interlocking of hands, to show strength.
 These elements create the foundation for the exhibition pieces, highlighted by contrasting bright colors and complex patterns to drive the viewer's eye.
 Two Hands shows how building from two elements can create something infinite, with movement, direction, and body.

 We define the little stories we tell ourselves as the realities we construct to comprehend life and create our identity.
 It can be understood, misunderstood, isolating or intimate.
 This call gathered digital artworks, pictures, videos, etc. that represented the multifaceted worlds we create.
 This exhibition featured the work of over 40 artists, presenting nearly 45 works, including video and multimedia, and representing 17 countries.